Top-Rated Smart Home Security Systems – Roundup & Reviews

 2. ADT + Google Nest — Best Monitoring Network with Nest Ecosystem

-ADT has earned consumer trust for over a century, and its modern ADT+ platform is built on the Google Nest hardware ecosystem.
-The system uses Wi-Fi (2.4 GHz and 5 GHz) and supports Thread (the IPv6-based mesh protocol underlying Matter), with cellular backup on professionally installed systems.
-The Nest Doorbell Wired 3rd Gen (released late 2025) enables ADT's Trusted Neighbor feature — when a recognized face is detected, the system can automatically disarm and unlock the front door.
+ADT's modern ADT+ platform is built on the Google Nest hardware ecosystem, using Wi-Fi (2.4 GHz and 5 GHz) and Thread (the IPv6-based mesh protocol underlying Matter), with cellular backup on professionally installed systems.
+In third-party response time testing, ADT averages approximately 28 seconds from alarm trigger to monitoring center contact — faster than most competitors.
+The Nest Doorbell Wired 3rd Gen enables ADT's Trusted Neighbor feature: when a recognized face is detected, the system can automatically disarm and unlock the front door.
+Equipment bundles range from $269 to $1,600+; monthly monitoring is $39.99–$49.99.

-- Wi-Fi + Thread protocol (Matter-compatible path)
+- Wi-Fi + Thread protocol (Matter-compatible path); ~28-second avg. monitoring response

-- Professional and self-setup installation options
+- Professional and self-setup installation options available

 Best for: Google/Nest ecosystem households that want the most trusted professional monitoring network paired with cutting-edge AI camera features.